Wrestling

 Genesis 33:4, Jasher 32:56-58

-And when Esau saw Jacob running toward him, he also ran toward him and he embraced him, and he fell upon his neck, and they kissed and they wept.
-And God put fear and kindness toward Jacob in the hearts of the men that came with Esau, and they also kissed Jacob and embraced him.
-And also Eliphaz, the son of Esau, with his 4 brothers, sons of Esau, wept with Jacob, and they kissed him and embraced him, for the fear of Jacob had fallen upon them all.
+When Esau saw Jacob running toward him, he also ran to meet him.
+He hugged him, threw his arms around his neck, and they both kissed and wept.
+God placed fear and kindness toward Jacob in the hearts of the men who came with Esau, and they too embraced Jacob and kissed him.
+Even Eliphaz, Esau’s son, along with his 4 brothers, wept with Jacob, kissed him, and embraced him, because the fear of Jacob had come upon them all.

 Esau asks about Jacob’s family